 Bill: That's an interesting story.
 You know what?
 I was walking...
 I was walking.
 And I walked into a door.

-In an episode of Spongebob Squarepants, Spongebob walks into the Krusty Krab with a black eye and the others question how he got it.
+- In an episode of SpongeBob SquarePants, SpongeBob walks into the Krusty Krab with a black eye and the others question how he got it.
 In response, he makes up a bunch of ridiculous stories about fighting this guy from his dream.
 Eventually he is forced to tell the truth when the guy does show up.
-The truth: he slipped on a tube of toothpaste and the top hit him in the eye.
+The truth: he slipped on a tube of toothpaste and he hit himself in the eye with a wrench.

 Dr. Rockzo the Rock n' Roll Clown (he does cocaine): What's that, judge?
 Why's my nose bleedin'?
 Well, you see, uh...
 I fell dooowwwwwn.